Medtronic plc (MDT) Downgrade Issued by Wall Street Gurus

-Medtronic plc (NYSE:MDT) went down by -0.86% from its latest closing price compared to the recent 1-year high of $135.89.
-The company’s stock price has collected -3.90% of loss in the last five trading sessions.
+Medtronic plc (NYSE:MDT) went up by 1.56% from its latest closing price compared to the recent 1-year high of $135.89.
+The company’s stock price has collected 1.30% of gains in the last five trading sessions.
 Barron’s reported on 02/22/22 that Medtronic’s Revenue Fell Short, but Investors Rallied on Guidance

 Is It Worth Investing in Medtronic plc (NYSE :MDT) Right Now?